-- 20.1 If, at any time, a respondent or appellant believes that continuing the disciplinary process would be seriously prejudicial to their health, they may instruct the case manager to present their claim of ill health to a Conduct Committee chair. - 20.2 On receiving such an instruction, the case manager shall, as soon as practicable, present the claim of ill health to a Conduct Committee chair, together with any supporting evidence provided by the respondent or appellant such as a medical report.
-The chair may request further information and/or evidence of the respondent or appellant, as the case may be. - 20.3 If information and evidence are brought to the attention of a Conduct Committee chair and, in the chair's opinion, paying due regard to the public interest, it is inappropriate for the disciplinary process to proceed, the chair shall make an appropriate order.
-Such information and evidence might include, but are not limited to, information and evidence regarding the ill health of the respondent or appellant. - 20.4 The chair may decide that it is fair and reasonable and in the public interest for the disciplinary process to continue.
-If so, the chair's decision shall be notified to the respondent or appellant, as applicable, within 10 working days of the chair's decision. - 20.5 If the chair decides, paying due regard to the public interest, that it is inappropriate for the disciplinary process to proceed, the chair may order that the disciplinary process be suspended or the complaint withdrawn, or that the matter should rest on the file of the member, student or affiliate concerned for a period of five years.
-Such an order may be combined with an order to withdraw or suspend a member's practising certificate.
+- 21.1 If, at any time, a respondent or appellant believes that continuing the disciplinary process would be seriously prejudicial to their health, they may instruct the case manager to present their claim of ill health to a Conduct Committee chair. - 21.2 On receiving such an instruction, the case manager shall, as soon as practicable, present the claim of ill health to a Conduct Committee chair, together with any supporting evidence provided by the respondent or appellant such as a medical report.
+The chair may request further information and/or evidence of the respondent or appellant, as the case may be.

+- 21.3 If information and evidence are brought to the attention of a Conduct Committee chair and, in the chair's opinion, paying due regard to the public interest, it is inappropriate for the disciplinary process to proceed, the chair shall make an appropriate order.
+Such information and evidence might include, but are not limited to, information and evidence regarding the ill health of the respondent or appellant. - 21.4 The chair may decide that it is fair and reasonable and in the public interest for the disciplinary process to continue.
+If so, the chair's decision shall be notified to the respondent or appellant, as applicable, within 10 working days of the chair's decision. - 21.5 If the chair decides, paying due regard to the public interest, that it is inappropriate for the disciplinary process to proceed, the chair may order that the disciplinary process be suspended or the complaint withdrawn, or that the matter should rest on the file of the member, student or affiliate concerned for a period of five years.
+Such an order may be combined with a finding that the respondent is not 'fit and proper' under Bye-law 8.4 and Bye-law 8.5 and may be removed from the register of members accordingly.